New to the Ram Band? Here are a few things you will need to know:

 Meet the Ram Band night: Meet the Ram Band night is held at the end of band camp as a way for the parents to see what the students have been working on.
 It is traditionally held the last Friday of band camp.
-This year it will be held on Friday, August 14 @ Gus Stadium.
 During the Meet the Ram Band night, snacks and spirit items will be sold.
-Letterman jackets order forms will be available.

 Ram Rally: Ram Rally is another opportunity for the Ram Band to perform for the school and parents.
-It is held on the Thursday before school starts and it held at the football field.
-The band marches in and will play some music.
-JMHS sports teams as well as organizations will be presented.
-After all of the teams and organizations are presented, families are invited to the courtyard where food and spirit items are available for purchase.
-Ram Rally will be Thursday, August 20th.
+It is held on the Thursday before school starts on the Marshall football field.
+JMHS sports teams as well as organizations like the Ram Band will be presented.
+After all the teams and organizations are presented and the Ram Band has performed, families are invited to the courtyard where food and spirit items are available for purchase.

-Football games: The band usually performs at all varsity football games unless there is a competition.
+Football games: The Ram Band performs at all varsity football games unless there is a competition.
 Food may be pre-ordered or it may be brought to them.
 The students will have time after school to eat dinner before changing and heading to the football game.
 Students will not be allowed to eat in their uniforms at any time.
-Any long hair will need to be put up with hair ties.
-Students will need to do sock buns.
-Students need to have their compression shirts/shorts for wearing under their uniform, long black socks, their music and lyre (if necessary), any hair accessories necessary (hair spray, gel, bobby pins,).
+Students need to have their compression shirts, shorts and long black socks on under their uniform.
+Any long hair will need to be tied back.
 Earrings will need to be taken out or covered in a band aid, nail polish will be removed as well as make up (for band girls.)
-Water donations are gladly accepted for football games for their dinner drink.
-During football games, chaperones will escort group of students on bathroom breaks.
-The school office does pre-sell tickets to each football game.
-After every football game, after all of the uniforms and instruments have been put away, the director usually calls a meeting of the band members to discuss aspects of the show.
+If necessary, music must be in lyre.

-Band Competitions: Along with performing at the half time of the varsity football games, the band does many different field show competitions.
+Band Competitions: Along with performing at half time of varsity football games, the band does many different field show competitions.
 The competitions run from late September through early November.
 Competitions are held on weekends and may be performed in or out of town.
-Parents and other spectators are welcome to watch the performances however there is a fee for spectators at the competitions.
-On occasion the director might have available pre-sale tickets.
+Parents and other spectators are welcome to watch the performances, however there is a fee for spectators at competitions.
+Pre-sale tickets may be available for some competitions.

 At competition, students will need to bring money for food as well as souvenirs.
-Patches run about $5-$7 and shirts/sweatshirts run about $20 – $30.
-Students are required to bring their show shirts and jeans to change into after the show.
-Students usually remain in the stands to watch the other performances if at all possible while waiting for the awards to be announced.
+Patches run about $5-$7 and shirts/sweatshirts run about $20 – $40.
+Students are required to bring their show shirts to change into after the show.
+Students usually remain in the stands to watch the other performances while waiting for the awards to be announced.
 At competitions, the stands will be closed to people entering whenever a band is performing.
 Entering the stands will only be allowed in between band performances.
-Sometimes bands do not perform at their allotted time due to bands withdrawing or other circumstances.
+Performance times can vary from printed schedule – always arrive ahead of time.

 Winter & Spring Semester: Winter and spring semester is concert season.
 Students are fitted for their concert attire (tuxes for males and dresses for females) at the beginning of the year.
 The tuxes and dresses will need to be hemmed to the student’s height, but the hems are not to be cut.
 They will need to have nice black shoes for the concert attire.
 Along with the regular band concerts, the jazz and chamber bands will also perform.

 During concert season the band will perform for UIL (University Interscholastic League) as well as UIL Solo and Ensemble contest.
-If the student chooses to perform for solo and ensemble, they will be purchasing their own music.
+If the student chooses to perform for solo and ensemble, they must purchase their own music.